-Members of the Regulator are appointed under the CER Act by the responsible Minister, and are required to have substantial experience or knowledge in fields relevant to the Clean Energy Regulator.
+Members of the Regulator are appointed under the CER Act by the responsible Minister and are required to have substantial experience or knowledge in fields relevant to CER.
 The Chair holds office on a full-time basis.
 All other Members hold office on a part-time basis.

 Contribute to a reduction in Australia’s net greenhouse gas emissions, including through the administration of market-based mechanisms that incentivise reduction in emissions and the promotion of additional renewable electricity generation.

-We are an independent and respected body, trusted by government to effectively implement policy and assist to develop new policy initiatives from an implementation perspective that will support the evolution of an effective and vibrant carbon market, Safeguard Mechanism and Guarantee of Origin to facilitate investment in low emissions technologies and help deliver the steeper emissions reduction trajectory to 2030.
+We are an independent and respected body, trusted by government to effectively implement policy and to also assist in the development of new policy initiatives.
+These support the evolution of an effective and vibrant carbon market, Safeguard Mechanism and Guarantee of Origin to facilitate investment in low emissions technologies and help deliver the steeper emissions reduction trajectory to 2030.

 We are responsible for administering:

-The Emissions Reduction Fund (ERF) is a voluntary scheme that provides incentives for a range of organisations and individuals to adopt new practices and technologies to reduce their emissions.
-ERF activities count towards meeting Australia’s international climate commitments.
+The Australian Carbon Credits Unit Scheme (ACCU scheme) is a voluntary scheme that provides incentives for a range of organisations and individuals to adopt new practices and technologies to reduce their emissions.
+ACCU scheme activities contribute towards Australia meeting its international climate commitments.

-The Renewable Energy Target (RET) is designed to encourage additional renewable generation, which leads to reductions in emissions of greenhouse gases in the electricity sector.
+Renewable Energy Target (RET) was designed to reduce emissions by encouraging additional renewable generation in the electricity sector.

-The Large-scale Renewable Energy Target was met in 2021, however, CER maintains an important role in quantifying and assuring both Large-scale Generation Certificates (LGCs) and Small-scale Technology Certificates (STCs) for every megawatt hour of power they generate.
+The Large-scale Renewable Energy Target was met in 2021, however, CER maintains an important role in quantifying and assuring both Large-scale Generation Certificates (LGCs) and Small-scale Technology Certificates (STCs) for every megawatt hour of power generated within those categories.
 The RET creates demand for these certificates by requiring liable entities to surrender an amount of certificates in proportion to the electricity they acquire in an assessment year.
-This creates a market which provides financial incentives to both large-scale renewable energy power stations and the owners of small-scale renewable energy systems.
+This creates a market which provides a continuing financial incentive to both large-scale renewable energy power stations and the owners of small-scale renewable energy systems.
 It is expected that renewables captured under the RET will continue to play a significant role in Australia’s efforts to reduce emissions.